projectara/greybus-spec/source/device_class.rst

 """"""""""""""""""""""""""""""""""""""""

-The Greybus battery protocol version request contains no data beyond the Greybus battery message header.
+The Greybus battery protocol version request contains no data beyond the message header.

 Greybus Battery Protocol Version Response
 """""""""""""""""""""""""""""""""""""""""

-The Greybus battery protcol version response contains a status byte, followed by two one-byte values as defined in table :num:`table-battery-protocol-version-response`.
+The Greybus battery protocol version response contains a status byte, followed by two one-byte values as defined in table :num:`table-battery-protocol-version-response`.
 If the value of the status byte is non-zero, any other bytes in the response shall be